 To define DevOps culture, it’s helpful to look at the characteristics of teams that perform to the highest levels.
 Elite Salesforce DevOps teams typically have the following three traits:

 1. Buy-in for DevOps

-No one is likely to stick at a process they don’t understand or can’t see the value of, so it’s fundamental that your team buys into DevOps as an approach to release management.
+No one is likely to stick with a development process they don’t understand or can’t see the value of, so it’s fundamental that your team buys into Salesforce DevOps as an approach to release management.
 Just understanding how to use a tool or follow a process isn’t enough.
 Buy-in is what keeps team members following the agreed process, and prevents them from trying to cut corners.
 It takes only one disillusioned or confused team member to undermine everyone else’s hard work, and for this reason the whole team needs to value DevOps.

 2. Close collaboration

 Everyone agrees collaboration is one of the essential principles of DevOps.
 Elite teams communicate clearly with each other and actively tear down silos, so everyone understands how projects are being delivered.
 The whole team works within an agreed DevOps process, sharing responsibility for development and releases.
 With the rising complexity of Salesforce releases, this only becomes more pressing.

 Tools and processes help, but need to be used properly to make the most of their potential.
 Again, we could take version control as an example of how to collaborate effectively.
 Using Git will generate an audit trail showing who changed what, when, and why — but only if teammates write sensible commit messages, label and explain their pull requests, and tag relevant people where necessary.